Auto-correlative weak-value amplification under strong noise background: WVA and AWVA under Gaussian white noises

-It has been pointed out that technique noise~\cite{JPHOT.2021.3057671,PhysRevX.4.011032,PhysRevLett.112.040406} has a great influence on the weak measurement.
-To simulate the WVA and AWVA schemes with the temporal pointer on Simulink in a realistic situation, the effects of Gaussian white noises with different SNR on the two schemes are investigated firstly.
+It has been pointed out that technical noise~\cite{JPHOT.2021.3057671,PhysRevX.4.011032,PhysRevLett.112.040406} has a great influence on weak measurements.
+To simulate the WVA and AWVA schemes with the temporal pointer on Simulink in a realistic situation, the effects of Gaussian white noises with different SNR on the two schemes are investigated first.

-In this paper, we approximately simplified light noise from the instability of the light source, interference in the light path, thermal noise and shot noise of the detection and noises from other unknown sources as Gaussian noise.
+In this paper, we approximate the optical noise due to the instability of the light source, interference in the light path, thermal noise and shot noise of the detection, the partition noise (vacuum noise) due to the beamsplitter, and noises from other unknown sources as Gaussian noise.
 The characteristic of Gaussian white noise is that its power spectral density and the fast Fourier transform (FFT) result are uniformly distributed.
-Especially, the Gaussian normal distribution denoted as $\textbf{N}(t,\sigma^{2},\xi)$ is generated by the pseudo-random number generator in Simulink, where $\sigma^{2}$ is the variance of the random signal. $\xi$ is the random seed and represents the initial value used to generate a pseudo-random number in Simulink.
+In our work, the Gaussian normal distribution denoted as $\textbf{N}(t,\sigma^{2},\xi)$ is generated by the pseudo-random number generator in Simulink, where $\sigma^{2}$ is the variance of the random signal. $\xi$ is the random seed and represents the initial value used to generate a pseudo-random number in Simulink.
 The noise $\textbf{N}(t,\sigma^{2}, \xi)$ with different $\xi$ is corresponding to the results of multiple measurements (different times).
 Note that thermal noise and shot noise of the detection may cause the different series of noises detected on APD1 and APD2.
 In addition, the influence of the noise of different time series is also investigated in Section~\ref{Sec:different_random_seed}.

 The Gaussian white noise $\textbf{N}(t,\sigma^{2}=1.0 \times 10^{-5},\xi=0)$, the power spectral density $\textbf{PSD}(f,\sigma^{2}=1.0 \times 10^{-5},\xi=0)$ and the corresponding $\textbf{FFT}(f,\sigma^{2}=1.0 \times 10^{-5},\xi=0)$ results are shown in Fig.~\ref{Fig:VariousNoise}.
 Note that Gaussian white noise is not only uncorrelated but also statistically independent between random variables at two different moments.
 Thus, on the basis of auto-correlation technique for signal denoising in engineering~\cite{1701108,machines9060123,Takahashi2013}, the $\rm {\Theta}_{NN}(t;\tau)$ of the Gaussian white noise $\textbf{N}(t,\sigma^{2})$ is defined as: